padvincenzo/lesson-player/README.md

 | ``Arrow down``            | Decrease volume               |
 | ``]`` or ``+`` (or ``=``) | Increase playback rate        |
 | ``[`` or ``-``            | Decrease playback rate        |

+Other types of shortcuts:
+* Boxes of classes and lessons are tabindexed and scrollable with ``Tab`` key.
+Pressing ``Enter`` on a box, it will start the relative lesson.
+Same effect by double-clicking a box.

 ## Contributing
 Anyone can contribute to this project, in many ways: